ray-project/ray/doc/source/cluster/key-concepts.rst

 A Ray Job is a user application that includes a Ray driver.
 There are two ways of running Ray Jobs on Ray clusters:

 The recommended method for running a workload on a Ray cluster is to use Ray Job Submission.
-Ray Job Submission enable users to submit locally developed-and-tested applications to a remote Ray cluster.
+Ray Job submission enables users to submit locally developed and tested applications to a remote Ray cluster.
 Ray Job Submission simplifies the experience of packaging, deploying, and managing a Ray application.